 Operation Crossroads (1946, Jam Handy), a Navy film about the Able Day and Baker Day Bikini Tests.
 It’s pretty obvious that the writer of Roger Corman’s The Day the World Ended were impressed by this movie.

-Self-Preservation in an Atomic Attack (1950, Cascade Pictures) A sergeant gives very good instructions on how to survive a Hiroshima- type attack.
+Self-Preservation in an Atomic Attack (1950, Cascade Pictures) A sergeant offers good instructions on how to survive a Hiroshima- type attack.
 [Can anybody help me identify the actors?
 I recognize at least two of them but can’t place their names.]

 Atomic Alert (1951, Encyclopedia Brittanica).
-Aimed at teenagers, this short explains that nuclear preparedness is ‘your job.’
-A few hours after an attack, a brother and sister hiding in their cellar hear the doorbell, and are visited by pleasant men with radiation detectors, who tell them that they’re clean and safe.
+This short aimed at teenagers explains that nuclear preparedness is ‘your job.’
+A few hours after an attack, a brother and sister hiding in their cellar hear the doorbell and are visited by pleasant men with radiation detectors, who tell them that they’re clean and safe.

 Duck and Cover (1952, Archer Productions), the familiar musical short subject with an animated turtle threatened by a monkey in a tree with a firecracker: “There once was a turtle by the name of Bert…” The narrator is Robert Middleton; it was inducted into the National Film Registry in 2004.

 Atomic Energy as a Force for Good (1955, The Christophers) is another well-made film from the company responsible for the ultra-patriotic You Can Change the World.
-It’s directed by Robert Stevenson (the one director who didn’t dodge the job to direct Howard Hughes’ I Married a Communist) and stars Paul Kelly, Regis Toomey and Beverly Washburn (of Spider Baby).
+It’s directed by Robert Stevenson, the one director who didn’t dodge the job to direct Howard Hughes’ I Married a Communist).
+The actors include stars Paul Kelly, Regis Toomey and Beverly Washburn (of Spider Baby).

 Included as well is a radio interview with the filmmakers of The Atomic Cafe (date not given), and a trailer.
 This Blu-ray has removable subtitles, which the old DVD did not.
 What I’d like to see is a soundtrack album with the songs from the movie.
 One once existed on vinyl but it’s long OOP.
 I searched for an alternative compilation in 2002 and found nothing.